pranabka/pranabka/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on Home Securtiy Operations Center in Azure
+- 🔭 I’m currently working on Home Security Operations Center in Azure
 - 🌱 I’m currently learning Microsoft Sentinel to analyze real-world attack data
 - 👯 I’m looking to collaborate on Projects
 - 🤔 I’m looking for help with Career Search